eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 ## Design Considerations
 - **Strategic Placement:** Players must consider directional coverage for card placement on multiple fronts, equipped items, and elemental effects.

 - **Balance:** Ensure cards contain a balance of Face Values in each direction.
-With a breadth of considerations needed to create the optimal deck for success, finding the proper balance to work up the leaderboard and receive a tournament invite.
+With a breadth of considerations needed to create the optimal deck for success, finding the proper balance to work up the Leaderboard and receive a tournament invite.

 - **Seasonal Tournaments:** At the end of each season, the top 64 players of the Leaderboard will be invited to play through a Tournament Bracket.